Back to the FAQ

 The FAQ: The Murder of Anastasia WitbolsFeugen

-In the weeks that followed Anastasia's murder, there was considerable gossip among her acquaintances.
-A friend of Anastasia's, Peige Turner, heard two individuals separately make statements to her about the murder that raised her suspicions.
-Both statements cast suspicion towards Byron Case.
-Turner had been given second-hand information from the two mutual acquaintances of hers and Case, and she passed the information on to Jackson County Sheriff's Department (JCSD) Detective Sergeant Gary Kilgore, who was in charge of the investigation, though Sergeant Kilgore did not seem particularly enthusiastic about investigating on his own.(1)
+There was considerable gossip among Anastasia's aqcuaintances in the weeks that followed her murder.
+A friend of Anastasia's, Peige Turner, heard two individuals separately make statements about the murder in her presence, both of which raised her suspicions, and cast suspicion toward Byron Case.
+Turner had been given second-hand information from the two mutual acquaintances of theirs, and she passed the information on to Jackson County Sheriff's Department (JCSD) Detective Sergeant Gary Kilgore, who was in charge of the investigation, though Sergeant Kilgore did not seem particularly enthusiastic about investigating on his own.1

-Sergeant Kilgore did not follow up on Turner's information for more than a month, an inaction that the victim's family thought inexcusably lackadaisical on the detective's part.
-When he did finally act and interview Steve Elliot, who was one of the two individuals Peige had identified, he made it clear from the start that Peige Turner was his source of information.(2) Elliot refused to divulge any information to Sergeant Kilgore, but he did accost Turner's mother, Karen Turner,(3) shortly afterwards, and he informed Case (or Case's friends) soon afterward that Peige Turner had spoken to police.
+Sergeant Kilgore did not follow up on Turner's information for close to a month, an inaction that the victim's family thought inexcusably lackadaisical on the detective's part.
+When he did finally act and interview Steve Elliot, who was one of the two individuals Peige had identified, he made it clear from the start that Peige Turner was his source of information.2 Elliot refused to divulge any information to Sergeant Kilgore, but he did accost Turner's mother, Karen Turner,3 shortly afterwards, and he informed the killer (or his friends) soon afterward that Peige Turner had spoken to police.

-The end result of the harrassment that Peige Turner received and local law enforcement's incompetence in dealing with it was that Ms. Turner left Kansas City permanently and now lives in another region of the country.
-To this day, neither Byron Case nor any of his friends who engaged in this harrassment have ever answered the simple question "Why".
-None of them, including some who testified at trial on Case's behalf, have never chosen to explain their actions.
+The end result of the harrassment that Peige Turner received, and the incompetence and/or negligence in which local law enforcement failed to protect her was that Ms. Turner left Kansas City permanently and now lives in another part of the country.
+To this day, neither the killer nor any of his friends who engaged in this harrassment have ever answered the simple question "Why".
+None of them, including some who testified at trial on the killer's behalf, have ever chosen to explain their actions.

 Top of page